adymitruk/goes/README.md

 \* On Linux libsodium and zeromq are installed from source (`./configure && make && sudo make install && sudo ldconfig`)
 ^ On Window libzmq and libsodium are installed using pacman in MSYS2 shell (`pacman -S mingw-w64-x86_64-zeromq`)

+You can look at [scripts/bootstrap.sh](https://github.com/adymitruk/goes/blob/master/scripts/bootstrap.sh) to get an idea on how to install all the pre-requisites.

 ## Build

 ### Fetching GO packages